stanfordhpccenter/OpenHPC/hpc-for-the-rest-of-us/Automated-Installation.md

 chmod u+r+x recipe.sh
 ```

 6. Run the local installation, which will take a while (> 20 minutes).
-Alternatively, you can use nohup to ensure the installation doesn't terminate if your session accidentally ends ```nohup ./recipe.sh &```:
+Alternatively, you can use nohup to ensure the installation doesn't terminate if your session accidentally ends:
 ```
 nohup ./recipe.sh &
 ```